-(Read more on how the renewal pricing is done under group mediclaim plans)
+Additional Read: How the renewal pricing is done under group mediclaim plans

 - Payment of claims

-Group mediclaim plans do promise cashless claim settlements if the treatments are taken at a networked hospital.
+Group medical policies do promise cashless claim settlements if the treatments are taken at a network hospital.
 During the duration of the policy, if any insured member is hospitalised, the insurance company should be informed.
 The insurance company would then pay the claim for the insured member up to his/her coverage limit.
 The cover for other members, however, would not be affected.
 Any member facing a claim can report the claim to the insurance company for settlement while the other members can enjoy undisturbed coverage.

 Coverage under the policy is allowed for the following medical costs –